-FS 1451 Structure Fires III 1 credit (1 lec.)
+FS 1451 Structure Fires III

 Prerequisite: FS 1431 Structure Fires I, FS 1441 Structure Fires II.

 Advanced course which provides firefighters with knowledge and skills necessary to function safely and effectively as an integral member of a firefighting team in an advanced structure fire.
 Practical exercises are utilized to ensure understanding of proper methods of structural firefighting.